xcfem/ifc2step/README.md

-# ifc2step
+# ifcpp_example
-Convert an IFC file to STEP using ifcplusplus.
+Example of using ifcplusplus libraries with CMake on Linux.